-NOTE: Do not use cup holders while riding in rough conditions.
+NOTE: Use only tight fitting containers, a loose container can tip over and interfere with feet movements.
+Do not use cup holders while riding in rough conditions.

-3) Passengers Handhold
+3) Passenger Handhold

-The passengers have access to a front handhold located ion the console in front of removable tool box.
+The passenger have access to a front handhold locatedon the console in front of the passenger storage compartment.

-1. Passengers handhold
+1. Passenger handhold